TZ-Physics/Computational-Imaging-Display-Resources/README.md

-# Computing-Hardware-Resources
-Resources for Computing Hardware
+# Computational Imaging and Display Resources